 Grant has problematic takes and IS problematic, and so are his 10X offers.
 Aside from his Cardone Capital venture, most of them are just mindset training.
 Which I usually don’t mind BTW.
 If that’s your thang and you’ve got extra money for it, then you do you.
 Just remember that mindset is not the only thing you need to get right to build a biz.

 That’s where I got problems with Grant’s 10X courses.
 He’s marketing his sh*t as if it’s enough for you to get the bag.
 Nu-uh, that’s just bull.
-It’s goddamn expensive too (e.g. $12k price of one 10X conference seat) for, what, a bunch of motivational speeches that explain no actual business model whatsoever.
-“Anyone can be a billionaire” my ass.
+It’s goddamn expensive too (e.g. $12k price for one 10X conference seat) for, what, a bunch of motivational speeches that explain no actual business model whatsoever.
+“Anyone can be a billionaire” muh ass.
 Not with your courses Grant.
 Besides, dude’s not a billionaire himself anyway.
 And I oop.

 Also, I personally don’t find it motivational when his whole 10X thang revolves around him.
 What I mean, when Grant sells 10X, he’s selling himself and his lifestyle.
 Acting all alpha and filthy rich to get suckers throw money at him, but then, we know it’s all a facade after that interview.
 Also, you’ll know it after hearing the news about Zurixx, 10X parent company, getting nuked by the FTC.

 With that being said, I’m not recommending Grant’s 10X.
 It’s not a pyramid scheme, but it shares a characteristic with fraudulent businesses guilty of such.
-That is, the cult-like behaviour innit with Grant at its center.
+That is, the cult-like behaviour here with Grant at its center.
 No way I’ll push anyone to one, join a cult; and two, stan a very problematic guy like him.
-Not when the only thing you’ll get here is an expensive lesson of not buying any fake guru’s BS.
+Not when the only thing you’ll probably get here is an expensive lesson of not buying any fake guru’s BS.